telerik/reporting-docs/knowledge-base/images-charts-barcodes-and-shapes-are-not-being-displayed-in-the-silverlight-report-viewer.md

 ---
 title: Images, Charts, Barcodes and Shapes are not being displayed in the Silverlight report viewer.
-description: Images, Charts, Barcodes and Shapes are not being displayed in the Silverlight report viewer.
+description:  When a report is previewed in the Silverlight report viewer, Images, Charts, Barcodes and Shapes are missing, however they are present when exporting to one of the supported formats.
 type: how-to
-page_title: Images, Charts, Barcodes and Shapes are not being displayed in the Silverlight report viewer.
+page_title: The Silverlight report viewer does not render Images, Charts, Barcodes and Shapes.
 slug: images-charts-barcodes-and-shapes-are-not-being-displayed-in-the-silverlight-report-viewer
 res_type: kb
 ---